 - Spending time working in industry as part of your degree enhances your employment opportunities once you graduate.
-We endeavour to provide a supportive and enjoyable atmosphere for learning through our Programming Support Centre, extensive assistance during practical work and we are always available outside of lectures to help our students.
+We endeavour to provide a supportive and enjoyable atmosphere for learning through our Computer Science Support Centre, extensive assistance during practical work and we are always available outside of lectures to help our students.

 - Computer Science (30 credits)

 - Plus either 1 other Arts subject (from the groups available - 1, 2, 4 or 6 or Critical Skills